na-na-hi/renget/archive/tmd2many_moves.md

 . | . | . | Perfect Apple | Big Apple | . | . | .
 . | . | . | Huge Apple | Apple | . | . | .
 . | . | . | Big Apple | Apple | . | . | .

+Lastly, outside of combat and while holding a Shattered TM, the User may roll 1D20. ≥10; the TM becomes Repaired.
+If the required roll is not met, the TM will be forever broken. +1 roll chance every 25 Levels.

 ***